The online Comment window has expired

 • Default_avatar

-Courtney Towne almost 3 years ago
+Courtney Towne about 3 years ago

 As an Implementation Consultant for the Triple P Positive Parenting Program, I write in support of ARPA proposal #56 (Johnson) which would expand access in Milwaukee to the evidence-based parenting program, Triple P. Building on existing successes by our partners at Children’s Wisconsin and The Parenting Network; this proposal would assure access for many more of Milwaukee’s families hit hardest by the pandemic offering both direct support as well as access to the Triple P Online course.
 The pandemic has put significant strain on many children and families as their routines, social connections, finances, and mental health have all been impacted.
 We know the wait-lists for behavioral health are booked out months in advance while families need help today.
 This proposal would quickly provide access to much needed support, building on the existing infrastructure for program delivery in the city.